SurendraChakravarthula/ipl-project/README.md

 in another hashmap.
 Finally calculated economy by run conceded/no of overs .stored it in hashmap and sorted it.

 Scenario 5:
-For given year, we can find the no of matches happened.
+Player who got the title player of the match most in a given year.
+After storing the data of all the players in that year with no of titles. determined the player with most titles.